cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 First is an analysis of the existing documentation.
 The analysis is divided into three sections that represent three major areas of concern:

-- **Project documentation:** concerns documentation for end users of the Backstage software, aimed at people who intend to use it
+- **Project documentation:** concerns documentation for users of the Backstage software, aimed at people who intend to use it
 - **Contributor documentation:** concerns documentation for new and existing contributors to the Backstage OSS project
 - **Website:** concerns the mechanics of publishing the documentation; includes branding, website structure, and maintainability